gu-ortiz/gu-ortiz/README.md

 ### Here's some information about me:

-💬 I’m a 20 year old brazilian student who lives in Florianópolis :brazil:.
+💬 I’m a 20 year old brazilian student who lives in Florianópolis :brazil:.<br>
-💻 Developing web projects with ReactJS and Javascript.
+💻 Developing web projects with ReactJS and Javascript.<br>
-⚽ Love to watch and play soccer (and I support Internacional).
+⚽ Love to watch and play soccer (and I support Internacional).<br>
-🌎 I want to travel around the world.
+🌎 I want to travel around the world.<br>
-🌱 Currently working on myself.
+🌱 Currently working on myself.<br>
 <br>

 ### Programming languages and tools: